Nasiriyah Airport

 Nasiriyah Airport (IATA: XNH, ICAO: ORTL) is a public and military airport located 23 km (14 mi) southwest of Nasiriyah, Iraq.

 It is also known as Tallil Air Base until December 2011 and Imam Ali Air Base until March 2017, when the base was used by United States Armed Forces.
 It is generally known as Camp Adder by the U.S. Army; the name Ali Air Base is used chiefly by the U.S. Air Force; the installation, however, is still commonly referred to as "Tallil".

-The base occupies 30 sq km (11.6 sq mi) and is protected by 22 km (13.7 mi) of security perimeter.
+The base occupies 30 km2 (11.6 sq mi) and is protected by 22 km (13.7 mi) of security perimeter.
 The ancient Babylonian city of Ur, one of the places identified as Ur of the Chaldees, the birthplace of Abraham, is located within the security perimeter of Ali Base, and its ancient ziggurat is visible from nearly every corner of the base.

 Military use

 Iraqi Air Force

 Talil Air Base was an Iraqi Air Force base.
 The airbase was bombed in Operation Kaman 99 on the second day of the Iran–Iraq War, just after the Iraqi invasion of Iran.

 The air base served as the home of a unit of Soviet-built MiG fighter aircraft as well as several Mi-24D (Hind-D) helicopter gunships.
 The aircraft could be serviced and stored in fortified concrete aircraft hangars located at either end of the main runway.
 These aircraft shelters, sometimes referred to as "trapezoids" or "Yugos", were built by Yugoslavian contractors sometime prior to 1985, and according to the Gulf War Air Power Survey, there were a total of 36 aircraft shelters in 1991.

 It is possible that Sukhoi Su-20s may have been located at the base at some point during this period.